 Opera News lauds Jeni Houser’s performances as “commanding and duplicitous, yet also vulnerable.
 She has a bright future above the staff.”
-In the 2019-20 season she makes debuts with New Orleans Opera in her sought-after portrayal of Königin der Nacht in Die Zauberflöte and Dallas Opera as Papagena in the same title before also joining the company as the title role in The Golden Cockerel.
-She also returns to Madison Opera as Eurydice in Orpheus in the Underworld.
+In the 2019-20 season she makes debuts with Dallas Opera and New Orleans Opera in her sought-after portrayal of Königin der Nacht in Die Zauberflöte while also joining the former company as the title role in The Golden Cockerel.
+Additionally she returns to Madison Opera as Eurydice in Orpheus in the Underworld.
 Last season she made her house debut with the Wiener Staatsoper as Franzi in the world premiere of Staud’s Die Weiden and subsequently joined the company for its productions of Die Zauberflöte and Trojahn’s Orest.
 She also joined Kentucky Opera in a return to Königin der Nacht in Die Zauberflöte and returned to Madison Opera as Anne Egerman in A Little Night Music and for its popular Opera in the Park Concert as well as Fort Worth Opera to create the role of Viv in Peters’ Companionship.